apolloandroid/DesignPatterns/README.md

 Each pattern within these modules is in turn in a separate module.

-The project is written in Java
+The project is written in Java.